Liqing1124/RecordUserAction/README.md

 # User Action Recorder

-A C# Windows Forms application that records and replays user actions including mouse movements, clicks, and keyboard inputs with high precision and customizable replay functionality.
+A C# Windows Forms application that records and replays user actions including mouse movements, clicks, and keyboard (not working) inputs with high precision and customizable replay functionality.

 ## Features